Verifying Email Input in the EditText Component of Android

 Command Description

-Validating Email Input in Android Applications
+Verifying Email Content in Android Apps

-Java and XML for Android Development
+For Android Development, Java and XML

 // XML Layout Definition for Email EditText